minduca/audio-samples-organizer/README.md

 # audio-samples-organizer

 Converts samples to an audio format supported by the Alesis Strike Multipad and organizes the files names.
+The implementation itself is very naive.

 ⚠️ IMPORTANT : These scripts changes files recursively.
 Make sure to back up your files before running these scripts.